-Inside the Fascination With Jeffrey Dahmer—and Why Dramatizing His Crimes Has Sparked Controversy - E!
+Monster Murders: Inside the Controversial Fascination With Jeffrey Dahmer - E!
 Online

 "Jeffrey Dahmer knows what he's doing," Eddie Smith's sister Carolyn told the AP.
 "He's insulting our intelligence by saying he was insane."
 Shirley Hughes, Tony Hughes' mother, called the plea "horrible."

-A jury didn't buy it, either, and he was sentenced to life in prison on Feb.
+A jury didn't buy it, either, and Dahmer was sentenced to life in prison on Feb.
 18, 1992.

 "I didn't ever want freedom.
-Frankly I wanted death for myself," Dahmer said in addressing the court for the first time.
+Frankly I wanted death for myself," he said in addressing the court for the first time.
 "This was a case to tell the world that I did what I did not for reasons of hate.
 I hated no one.
 I knew I was sick or evil, or both.
 Now I believe I was sick."

 Dahmer spent his first year in prison in protective isolation, but was eventually let into the general population.
 On Nov.
 28, 1994, fellow inmate Christopher Scaver, who was also serving a life sentence for murder, beat a then-34-year-old Dahmer to death with a broomstick.